ChebanovDD/VertexFlow/README.md

 # Vertex Flow

-Cross-platform library that allows you to transfer BIM data directly into your application and maintain a live link between them.
+A cross-platform library that allows you to transfer BIM data directly into your application and maintain a live link between them.

 <details open><summary><b>Video Demonstration</b></summary>
 <br />